United States military and prostitution in South Korea: Post-military government rule

 Since 2004, the majority of prostitutes have been Philippine or Russian women.
 South Korean sex workers have become less numerous as Filipino and Russian women were a cheaper labor alternative.
 Since the mid-1990s, foreigners make up 80–85% of the women working at clubs near military bases.
-With the collapse of the Soviet Union, thousands of Russian migrated to Korea to work as entertainers while others were forced into prostitution for both American soldiers and Korean civilian men.
+With the collapse of the Soviet Union, thousands of Russian women migrated to Korea to work as entertainers while others were forced into prostitution for both American soldiers and Korean civilian men.

 Despite Filipino and Russian sex workers being the majority, Korean prostitutes are still present in large numbers.
 According to the Ministry of Gender Equality and Family, South Korean prostitutes numbered about 330,000 in 2002.
 Most of these are not working near US bases, but operating in the local economy.

 In August 1999, a Korean club owner in Dongducheon was accused of trafficking in women by bringing more than 1000 Philippine and Russian women into South Korea for U.S. military bases, but a South Korean judge overturned the warrant.
 In 2000, five foreign women locked in a brothel died in a fire in Gunsan.

 In 2002, Fox Television reported casing brothels where trafficked women were allegedly forced to prostitute themselves to American soldiers.
 U.S. soldiers testified that the club or bar owners buy the women at auctions, therefore the women must earn large sums of money to recover their passports and freedom.
 In May 2002, U.S. lawmakers asked U.S. Secretary of Defense Donald Rumsfeld for an investigation that "If U.S. soldiers are patrolling or frequenting these establishments, the military is in effect helping to line the pockets of human traffickers".

 In June 2002, the U.S. Department of Defense pledged to investigate the trafficking allegations.
 In 2003, the Seoul District Court ruled that three night club owners near Camp Casey must compensate all Filipina women who had been forced into prostitution.
 The club owners had taken their passports and had kept the women locked up.
 One Philippine woman who was in captivity kept a diary about her confinement, beating, abortion and starvation.
 Before the trial began, the International Organization for Migration studied the trafficking of foreign women and reported the result to its headquarters in Geneva.
 The Philippine Embassy also joined the proceedings, making it the first embassy to take steps on behalf of its nationals.